DorIsch0/MUSIC/README.md

 - for a ptr, arr or darr typed literal as nothing, each literal of those types is uninitiallized and using its contents yields undefinied behaviour.
 Examples: `lptr(i64)[]` gives a null pointer, `larr!5(i64)[]` gives an empty array of five i64's and `ldarr(i64)[]` gives an empty darr (length 0) of i64's.
 - for a coll as a comma-seperated list of something-values (see below) with an additional comma at the end and no spaces in between, e.g. `lcoll{f32,f32,f32,}[lf32[3.],lf32[-1.1],v3,]` for a variable named `v3` of type `f32`

-Somethings are either variables or literals (they are used everywhere where the operand could take a literal value or a variable value) and are written the same way, e.g. when a something is expected, `v3` would be the value of the variable `v3` while `li32[4]` would instead be an integer value of type i32 and value 4.
+Somethings are either variables or literals (they are used everywhere where the operator could take a literal value or a variable value) and are written the same way, e.g. when a something is expected, `v3` would be the value of the variable `v3` while `li32[4]` would instead be an integer value of type i32 and value 4.

 Labels are written in the same form as variables except for an `a` instead of a `v`, e.g. `aloopStart`.
 They are used as points the code execution can jump to, so they are crucial for control flow.

-#### The operands
+#### The operators
-All operands are listed along with their required argument kinds in `src/opsNew.csv`.
+All operators are listed along with their required argument kinds in `src/opsNew.csv`.

 ##### nop
 Does nothing and takes no argument.
 Usage discouraged.